West Lake at dawn with the Broken Bridge in soft mist, Hangzhou

 Hefang Street(the old-shop row, the Qing-era heritage axis)

-Quyuan Fenghe lotus garden(breeze-ruffled lotus, one of West Lake's Ten Scenes)
+Quyuan Fenghe Lotus Garden(breeze-ruffled lotus, one of West Lake's Ten Scenes)

 Faxi Temple(Upper Tianzhu, the prayer hall of the West Lake hills)